fenago/machine-learning-with-scikit-learn/Chapter02/Lab_2.md

 ---------------------------------------------------------

 The **k-Nearest Neighbors** (**k-NN**) algorithm is a form of supervised machine learning that is used to predict categories.
-In this chapter, you will learn about the following:
+In this lab, you will learn about the following:

 -   Preparing a dataset for machine learning with scikit-learn